What is the Elimination Period of an Individual Disability Policy?

 What You Need to Know About the Elimination Period

 The elimination period is a key factor to consider when selecting a disability insurance policy.
 It determines the length of time you must wait before benefit payments start, influencing how you manage your finances during the interim.
-Selecting the right elimination period can help ensure that you are adequately prepared to handle the financial implications of a serious injury or illness or sudden loss of income due to disability.
+Selecting the right period can help ensure that you are adequately prepared to handle the financial implications of a serious injury or illness or sudden loss of income due to disability.

 What is a disability insurance elimination period?

 The elimination period in disability insurance is the duration you must wait after becoming disabled before your insurance benefits begin to pay out.
 Often termed as the “waiting period,” these elimination periods can vary significantly, commonly spanning from 30 days up to two years.
 This the most common elimination period begins from the date of your injury or diagnosis rather than the date on which the claim is filed.
-Throughout the elimination period, any medical expenses incurred must be covered out of pocket.
-Once the elimination period concludes and a valid claim is filed, the insurer will start disbursing the benefits according to the policy terms.
+Throughout this period, any medical expenses incurred must be covered out of pocket.
+Once the period concludes and a valid claim is filed, the insurer will start disbursing the benefits according to the policy terms.

 A disability insurance elimination period is a waiting period between when you're injured and when the insurance company will pay out